tstillwell/iis-perfkit/README.md

 The logparser command arguments are in `perfkit.ps1`, and can be changed by altering the cmdargs variable.

+This will change the way the logparser executable is called.

 `
 $cmdargs = "-i IISW3C file:$($script)?log_path=$log_path"
 `